bpgould/learnthelittlethings/Tech-Literacy/Linux-And-Mac/Terminal-Skills/bash-switch-git/bash-switch-git.md

 Personally, this method wasn't doing it for me because when you clone a repo with ssh, you have to remember and manually change the hostname in the url to match the hostname you used in the config file.

 So, what do we do when there is a minor inefficiency in our daily tech workflow?

 A: We severely overcomplicate the solution and spend a few hours writing a BASH script, naturally!

 ---

 ## Explanation

+Note: none of the information below must remain private, the only thing you need to keep private is the value in your ssh identity file (the private key)

 The script: